Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Conclusion

 \section{Conclusion}

-In this paper, we propose a methodology for estimating causal effects of complex institutional reforms and apply it to ascertain the impacts of redistricting reforms in the United States.
-Although redistricting reforms differ across states in important procedural details, we show how to obtain a theoretically informed univariate summary measure of such reforms through a game theoretic model.
-We then combine this approach with a standard causal inference research design strategy to draw a credible causal inference even with a limited sample size.
+In this paper, we propose a methodology for estimating causal effects of complex institutional reforms and apply it to study the impacts of redistricting reforms in the United States.
+Although redistricting reforms differ across states in important procedural details, we show how to obtain a theoretically informed univariate summary measure of such reforms through a game-theoretic model.
+We then combine the results of this formal model with a standard causal inference research design strategy to obtain credible causal effect estimates even with a limited sample size.
 We find that redistricting reforms reduce the partisan bias of enacted plans by constraining the leeway of partisan actors.

 Our methodological approach enables us to go beyond the estimation of causal effects.
-Specifically, we conduct a counterfactual policy analysis to infer the consequences of different nationwide redistricting reforms.
-We find that instituting redistricting commissions generally reduces the current Republican advantage, but the details of commission structure matter.
-For example, Michigan-style reform would yield a much greater pro-Democratic effect than types of redistricting commissions adopted in Ohio and New York.
-While we apply this approach to three commission reforms, this model can be applied to other reforms of interest.
+Specifically, we conduct a counterfactual policy analysis to infer the consequences of adopting a series of different redistricting reforms nationwide.
+We find that adopting redistricting commissions generally reduces the current Republican advantage, and this reduction is substantially larger when the reforms place greater restrictions on partisan actors.
+For example, a Michigan-style reform (which combines a nonpartisan commission with no partisan veto points) would yield a greater pro-Democratic effect than commissions adopted in Ohio and New York (which maintain the potential for some partisan control).
+While we apply this approach to three commission reforms, the same model can be applied to other reforms of interest.
+Future research should also apply our methodology to other redistricting problems, such as the one for state legislatures.

 The key idea behind our methodology is also applicable to studies of other complex institutions.
-For example, most scholars analyze democratic institutions by using the Polity score, which is an 21-point scale index based on six ``component variables'' concerning executive recruitment, executive constraints, and political participation.
-Instead of simply summing these scores to obtain the overall Polity score, our proposed methodology suggests that researchers consider developing a more theoretically informed measure of democracy, based directly on their substantive questions of interest.
+For example, most scholars analyze democratic institutions by using the Polity score, which is a 21-point scale index based on six ``component variables'' concerning executive recruitment, executive constraints, and political participation.
+Instead of summing these scores to obtain the overall Polity score, our proposed methodology suggests that researchers consider developing a more theoretically informed measure of democracy, based directly on their substantive questions of interest.
 We believe that such an approach preserves critical aspects of institutional complexity while improving the credibility of causal analysis.

 \hypertarget{refs}{}

 \begin{CSLReferences}{0}{0}\end{CSLReferences}